stephenhu/nbad/docs/design.md

 ## collector

-data needs to be collected, should i assume the dataset is pristine and delegate this work elsewhere?  this will mostly rely on the stats package to collect and maintain this information
+data needs to be collected, should i assume the dataset is pristine and delegate this work elsewhere?  this will mostly rely on the stats package to collect and maintain this information.  it will periodically poll data.

 ## storage

 want to hold a modern compendium of all statistics.  store the lowest granularity, calculate the rest on the fly.  leverage redis for fast lookups and counters